ricardolx/static-wapp-aws-tf/README.md

 #### Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Back end

+#### Lambda

+Lambda performs authentication for the API gateway and CloudFront with Lambda@Edge.
+There are two methods with which lambda can perform validation of the token.

+1. If the secret is available, validate the token
+2. If the secret is not available, call the authentication service at /connect/introspect

+For the Gateway authentication, lambda will also check the token claims to ensure they are authorized to access the resource

 ## Terraform